 If you are uncertain about the remittance payment paid regularly by employers, then it’s about time you verify it.
 Without the need for reminders, employers are required by law to remit their employees’ contribution payments on a monthly or quarterly basis.
 It should be noted that even when your payslip shows SSS and other mandatory contributions are being deducted, it is not a guarantee that employers will do the corresponding remittance.

 Why employers skip paying SSS, Pag-IBIG, PhilHealth payments

 Some employers refuse to comply with the law and violate the enforcement of SSS laws.
-Part of this group simply wish to contribute their counterpart fund, looking at it as extra financial burden, even if such small increment in expense means a lot in securing health and pension benefits for employees.
+Part of this group simply wishes to contribute their counterpart fund, looking at it as an extra financial burden, even if such small increment in expense means a lot in securing health and pension benefits for employees.

 Penalty for failure to remit contributions

-Under Social Security Law, offending employers are subject to fine of up to P20,000 (yes, it is very low) and prison terms of six years or more.
+Under Social Security Law, offending employers are subject to a fine of up to P20,000 (yes, it is very low) and prison terms of six years or more.

 Check your Pag-IBIG, PhilHealth, and SSS contributions regularly.
 Yours should be up-to-date and remitted correctly, so you can qualify for housing and salary loans from SSS or Pag-IBIG anytime you need to borrow money for your short-term needs.
-This will also prevent delays in processing of your health/retirement benefits or salary, housing and other loans.
+This will also prevent delays in the processing of your health/retirement benefits or salary, housing, and other loans.

 How to check your Pag-IBIG contributions